When you want an easy way to add functionality to your WordPress site, WordPress widgets are there to the rescue!

 Basically, widgets aren’t just for sidebars anymore!
 You’ll be able to put helpful widgets pretty much anywhere on your WordPress site.

-GetSiteControl is a set of 7 different widgets that you can add to your WordPress site via the free GetSiteControl plugin.
-Currently, that’s WordPress widgets for:
+Getsitecontrol is a WordPress popup plugin that brings a set of different widgets you can add to your site.
+Currently, that's WordPress widgets for:

 - Email subscribe forms

 - Contact forms